 Got a gym subscription that you never use?
 Cancel it.
 Do you spend hundreds on new clothes every month (yes, I’m that girl)?
 Cut down.
 Are you splashing out and stocking up on groceries at your weekly food shop that you don’t necessarily need in the near future?
 Give yourself a stricter budget.

-Either way, try saving yourself some money every month before you make the leap to full-time freelancing.
+Either way, try saving yourself some money every month before you make the leap to full-time freelance writing.

 After all, freelancing can be uncertain and your paycheque varies substantially from one month to the next.
 You have to learn to be extra savvy with your pennies.